If you think real estate SEO is just like any other business’s SEO, then think again.

 - Meta Title: This is the title that will appear on the search engine results page.
 It should contain the keyword you are emphasizing in the content.

-- URL: Your URL should include the target keyword while also describing the content that can be found on the page.
+- Links: Your permalink should include the main keyword while also describing the content that can be found on the page.

 This real estate SEO checklist is a great place to start for your on-page SEO tasks.